Frank Borzage | Biography

 A Farewell to Arms (1932) is a romantic drama, set against the disaster of World War I.

-The nursing unit is one of several institutions in Borzage, that control people's romantic lives and
+The nursing unit is one of several institutions in Frank Borzage, that control people's romantic lives and

 marriages.
 People do not have private lives: their lives are negotiated through the institution.